content

 why SSC

 Why did I make the static site checker?
 Aren’t there a lot of other HTML validators around?
 When I checked a few years ago; I couldn’t find a web site validator, only web page validators.
 Things may have improved.
-Anyway, my google fu is poo.
+Anyway, my google foo is poo.

 My identity website has more than 100,000 pages.
 I’m too impatient to push each through a validator one by one; I want to validate my site as a whole.
 Furthermore, single page validators can’t catch inter–page errors, such as broken internal links, let alone hidden links (an otherwise valid link to a HIDDEN element).